Zuva: IDP Software Vendor

 Overview

-Zuva emerged from Kira Systems following Litera's acquisition, retaining 34 employees and over 10 years of machine learning technology.
-The company closed a $20 million CAD Series A led by Insight Partners in September 2021, launching its DocAI platform with over 1,200 pre-trained AI models for contract analysis.
+Zuva emerged from Kira Systems following Litera's acquisition in 2021, retaining 34 employees and over 10 years of machine learning technology.
+The company closed a $20 million CAD Series A led by Insight Partners at launch, building its DocAI platform on Kira's core ML stack - over 1,200 pre-trained models covering 36+ business agreement types.

 Use Cases